Across the Creek

 Thursdays, 11:00 AM–2:00 PM: Learn about otters and their place in the coastal marine ecosystem with our docents.

-Fridays, 11:00 AM–2:00 PM: Learn about insects, preserved specimens, real animal bones, and other freaky finds with our docents.
+Fridays, 11:00 AM–2:00 PM: Learn about insects, birds, preserved specimens, real animal bones, and other freaky finds from our Nature Collection with our docents.

 This riparian oak woodland habitat is home to insects, spiders, birds, fungi, small mammals, and more.
 It’s a beautiful part of our campus where many couples have chosen to tie the knot.
 It’s also an ideal place for people of all ages to simply enjoy nature.

-Thursdays and Fridays,11:00 AM–2:00 PM: Learn about the wonders of the riparian woodland ecosystem and its plant and animal inhabitants with our docents.
+Thursdays, Fridays, and Saturdays, 11:00 AM–2:00 PM: Learn about the wonders of the riparian woodland ecosystem and its plant and animal inhabitants with our docents.

 Stroll beneath the oaks or take a seat to picnic or quietly birdwatch.
 Confident rock-hoppers may venture down into the creek to look for riparian invertebrates.
 Rocks are slippery when wet, but with sturdy shoes and good balance this is a fun place to play.
 Use common sense and know your limits; as our Backyard founder Elaine Gibson says, “Don’t be dumb.”